AI Compliance in the

 Agencies like Emirates Health Services and Saudi Arabia's SDAIA are early adopters of ISO 42001.
 Certification is emerging as a trusted signal of organizational readiness for AI oversight.

-AI Risk Classification in the Middle East
+AI Risk Categories in the Gulf

 High-Risk AI